fmarino-ipzs/eid-it-wallet-docs/docs/en/defined-terms.rst

      - The degree of confidence in the vetting process used to establish the identity of the User and the degree of confidence that the User who presents the credential is the same User to whom the Digital Credential was issued.
      -
    * - Metadata
-     - Digital artifact that contains all the required information about an Organizational Entity, e.g., protocol related endpoints and the Organizational Entity’s cryptographic public keys (for the complete list check requirement “Metadata Content”).
+     - Digital artifact that contains all the required information about an Organizational Entity, e.g., protocol related endpoints and the Organizational Entity's cryptographic public keys (for the complete list check requirement “Metadata Content”).
      -
    * - National Accreditation Bodies (NAB)
      - A body that performs accreditation with authority derived from a Member State under Regulation (EC) No 765/2008.